Jabamani Tudu

-Jabamani Tudu (born 10 April 2000) is an Indian professional footballer who plays as a defender for the Indian Women's League club Nita FA and the India women's national football team.
+Jabamani Tudu (born 10 April 2000) is an Indian professional footballer who plays as a defender for the Indian Women's League club Nita and the India women's national football team.

 Early life

 Born in Mayurbhanj district, Odisha, Tudu was a part of the Odisha Sports Hostel.
 She has played in youth and senior football tournaments.
 She has also played for Odisha in national competitions, both youth and senior.

 International career

 Tudu represented India at the under-16 level during the 2015 AFC U-16 Championship qualifiers.
 In December 2016 Tudu was selected into the Indian senior side for the 2016 SAFF Women's Championship.
 She made her debut for the side on 2 January 2017 in their semi-final match against Nepal.
 She came on as a substitute for Dalima Chhibber as India won 3–1.
 She made her debut as a 15-year-old.

 International goals

 Scores and results list India's goal tally first.